PRODUCT DESIGN

 The Problem: Noise Pollution

 Noise pollution is a major issue within our city spaces, with exposure causing negative effects on the mental and physical well-being of the residents.
 Noise pollution triggers a stress response within our bodies, leading to chronic stress, risk of heart disease, depression and other health issues.
-Noise pollution impacts city streets, as well as parks and green spaces, changing them from relaxing escapes to new sources of stress for citizens.

 We did research into different problem areas and existing designs and discovered that the problem of noise pollution was not well addressed, and there were many opportunities for improvement.

-I found some design precedents and exisiting technologies which we drew inspiration from and researched their target audiences to see how we might differentiate ourselves.
+I found some design precedents and existing technologies which we drew inspiration from and researched their target audiences to see how we might differentiate ourselves.
 Primarily, there were products targeting indoor office areas or individual devices, presenting a gap in the market.
 Most products were addressing the problem by using noise cancellation.

 Initial Concepts